RaphaelHebert/nsdpy/docs/main.md

 <div style="background:Cornsilk; padding:5%"><p style="text-align: center;"><b>About the filtering process: </b></p>

 The sequences are filtered according to the information line of their fasta file: if the regular expression used to filter the sequence is in the information line then the sequence is kept, otherwise it is not kept in the final result.
-If the sequence has no fasta file for the coding sequences the program downloads and parses the Genbank file ( **.gb**).
+If the sequence has no fasta file for the coding sequences the program downloads and parses the GenBank file ( **.gb**).
 In that file the program looks in the *“product”*, *“gene”* , *“genesynonym”* and *“note”* fields to find the regex used as filter.
 It extracts the sequences according to these annotations.
 </div>
 </br>